 12. When you leave, turn the heat down to 55, turn all lights off, lock up and replace the key.

 Open Shop Registration

-If you have approval from a shop instructor to utilize the shop during open shop time, you may then use the registration and payment process below:
+If you have approval from a shop instructor to utilize the shop during open shop time, you may then use the registration process below:

 To Register: After planning Open Shop time with your instructor, please click on the REGISTER button below to purchase 8 hours of Open Shop time.